timescale/docs/cloud/security/strict-ssl.md

 # Connect with a stricter SSL mode

 The default connection string for Timescale Cloud uses the SSL mode `require`.
-If you want more security, you can connect with a SSL mode of `verify-ca` or `verify-full`.
+If you want your connection client to verify the server's identity, you can connect with an [SSL mode][ssl-modes] of `verify-ca` or `verify-full`.
 To do so, you need to store a copy of the certificate chain where your connection tool can find it.

-This section provides instructions on setting up a stricter SSL connection.
+This section provides instructions for setting up a stricter SSL connection.

 ## SSL certificates on Timescale Cloud

+All connections to Timescale Cloud are encrypted.
+As part of the secure connection protocol, the server proves its identity by providing clients with a certificate.
+This certificate should be issued and signed by a well-known and trusted Certificate Authority.

-To spin up your service quickly, Timescale Cloud databases are started up with a self-signed certificate.
+Because requesting a certificate from a Certificate Authority takes some time, Timescale Cloud databases are initialized with a self-signed certificate.
+This lets you start up a database immediately.
 After your service is started, a signed certificate is requested behind the scenes.
 When it's received, the certificate is replaced with almost no interruption.
-Connections are reset, and most connection services reconnect automatically.
+Connections are reset, and most clients reconnect automatically.

 With the signed certificate, you can switch your connections to a stricter SSL mode, such as `verify-ca` or `verify-full`.
-These modes verify the certificate chain.

 For more information on the different SSL modes, see the [PostgreSQL SSL mode descriptions][ssl-modes].